egemenimre/satkit/docs/about.md

 ## License

-This project is Copyright (c) Egemen Imre and licensed under the terms of the GNU GPL v3+ licence.
+This project is Copyright © Egemen Imre and licensed under the terms of the GNU GPL v3+ licence.

 ## About the Author